linode/docs/docs/guides/networking/nfs/how-to-use-nfs-server-on-ubuntu/index.md

 NFS uses a *Remote Procedure Call* (RPC) to assemble and process a request.
 Client system calls, such as read, write, open, and close, are translated into RPC function calls.
 These requests are sent to the server, where they are validated and directed to the correct handler.
 The appropriate file or metadata is then either updated or transmitted to the client.
 The entire process is transparent to the client.

-NFS uses file handlers, which are defined in relation to the root directory of the system, to identify each file.
-This file handler uses a volume identifier and an *inode number* to identify the file partition and locate the file within the partition.
+NFS uses file handlers to identify each file.
+File handlers are defined in relation to the root directory of the system.
+The file handler uses a volume identifier and an *inode number* to identify the file partition and locate the file within the partition.
 NFS also tracks the *file attributes*, which contain metadata about the file.
 This metadata includes the creation and modification dates, file size, owner, and permissions.
 All clients must use the same locking and caching options to avoid inconsistency in files.
 This allows access to the NFS server from different clients.

-More detailed information about the operational details of NFS can be found at the [Linux NFS site](http://linux-nfs.org/wiki/index.php/Main_Page).
+More detailed information about the operational details of NFS can be found on the [Linux NFS site](http://linux-nfs.org/wiki/index.php/Main_Page).

 ## Advantages and Disadvantages of NFS

 NFS has been widely adopted due to its positive cost-benefit ratio.
 Some of its advantages include:

 - It is an open-source, low-cost solution.
-- It is easy to set up and easy for both administrators and clients to use.
+- A low-level of effort is needed to set it up and requires minimal knowledge for both administrators and clients to use.
 NFS has a low administrative overhead after the initial configuration has been completed.
-- It allows network administrators to centralize data and save on storage and network devices.
+- Network administrators can centralize data and save on storage and network devices when using NFS.
 - It permits easy sharing of data.
 Multiple users can access the same files.
 - Files are kept up to date.
 There are no conflicts or uncertainties between different versions of a file.
 The possibility of an out-of-date version being accidentally used is greatly reduced.
-- It is interoperable with different vendors and implementations.
+- NFS is interoperable with different vendors and implementations.
 - It provides for quick recovery from crashes.

 Due to its flexibility, openness, and simple mechanisms, there are also some drawbacks to using NFS.